nrfconnect/sdk-nrf-bm/doc/nrf-bm/sample/nfc.rst

 NFC samples
 ###########

-This section lists the available samples for the NFC.
+This section lists the available samples for the Near Field Communication (NFC) protocol.

 .. toctree::
    :maxdepth: 1